 The guides we had were exceptional, especially Hamza at Roho Ya Selous, Tony at Kwihala (one of the official Top 5 Tanzanian guides for 2017) and Lorenzo at Jabali Ridge (a young Italian who fell in love with the bush and one of the best guides I have ever had).

-What makes Selous & Ruaha so special?
+What makes Nyerere (formerly Selous) & Ruaha so special?

-In Selous the landscape was intriguing immediately: it’s very dry in places (we were travelling at the end of dry season) and then around the corner you drive through lush green grass and palm trees alongside a lake.
+In Nyerere the landscape was intriguing immediately: it’s very dry in places (we were travelling at the end of dry season) and then around the corner you drive through lush green grass and palm trees alongside a lake.
 It really felt like there was a different landscape every few minutes.

-Ruaha is still very undiscovered and is just as untouched and wild as Selous, but the game viewing is more diverse.
+Ruaha is still very undiscovered and is just as untouched and wild as Nyerere, but the game viewing is more diverse.
 The guides work hard for the sightings but this means that they will always be highly skilled.
 Both areas are quite tropical, very different and incredibly special.

 Because you have to work slightly harder for your game viewing (compared to South Africa and the northern circuits of East Africa), it is more ‘untouched’ and with this comes fewer crowds and a more exclusive experience.